friendsofhyperf/components/docs/en/components/ide-helper.md

 # IDE Helper

-The ide-helper component for Hyperf.
+The IDE helper component for Hyperf

 ## Installation